KamalDGRT/SetupStuff/Flutter/README.md

 <hr>

-## Step6 - Flutter and Dart Plugin in Android Studio
+## Step 6 - Flutter and Dart Plugin in Android Studio

 The next checkbox to be fixed is the Flutter and Dart plugin in Android Studio. <br>